nbulischeck/DCTF/README.md

 ### Platform

-The `platform` flag is under construction.
-In the future, this flag will allow you to install specific CTF frontend platforms.
-Supported platforms will most likely by FBCTF, CTFd, and NIZKCTF.
+The `platform` flag currently allows you to generate config files for FBCTF.
+Future plans will be to allow for CTFd and NIZKCTF.

 ### Update

 The `update` flag has no short option.
 It is used as a manual way of updating the `docker-compose.yml` file.
-It parses all INI files in the challenge directories and builds the `docker-compose.yml` file based on the name of the challenge and the ports it runs on.
+It parses all YAML files in the challenge directories and builds the `docker-compose.yml` file based on the name of the challenge and the ports it runs on.

 ## config.yml